Salma Yaqoob: Hands off Birmingham schools

-Yaqoob co-led the "Hands off Birmingham schools" group, which was set up in 2014 in response to Operation Trojan Horse.
+Yaqoob co-led the "Hands off Birmingham schools" group, which was set up in 2014 in response to Trojan Horse scandal.

 Iain Duncan Smith "scrounger" comment

 In 2014 episode of Question Time which went viral online, Yaqoob called the then-Secretary of State for Work and Pensions Iain Duncan Smith "patronising" for his views on poverty.
 She also said that Duncan Smith "labels poor people as scroungers when [he] claim[s] £39 for a breakfast" and "live[s] on [his] wife's estate and [has] taken a million pounds of taxpayers' money, that's what I call scrounging".
 Duncan Smith denied claiming the money for his breakfast or labelling poor people as "scroungers".

 2017 general election

 Yaqoob stood in the 2017 general election as an independent candidate in the Bradford West constituency.
 She came third with 13.9% of the votes, 2.7% behind the second-placed Conservative Party candidate.
 Her standing was mired in controversy, after complaints by Labour HQ about her use of photographs of her with Labour leader Jeremy Corbyn and her claims that she was a pro-Corbyn candidate.
 Responding to the complaint, Yaqoob stated that "at no point in the leaflet do I make the claim of an endorsement from Jeremy Corbyn or the Labour Party."
 A spokesperson for the party later clarified that "there is only one Labour Party candidate in Bradford West and that is Naz Shah."
 In response, Yaqoob claimed that the statements made by Labour constituted "malicious accusations" and said that Shah was playing a "petty political game".